Vehicle registration plates of Russia: Current plate format

 The current format uses a letter followed by 3 digits and two more letters.
-To improve legibility of the numbers for Russian cars abroad, only a small subset of Cyrillic characters that look like Latin characters are used (12 letters: А, В, Е, К, М, Н, О, Р, С, Т, У, Х).
-Finally, the region number (77, 97, 99, 177, 197, 199, 777, 797 and 799 for Moscow; 78, 98, 178, and 198 for Saint Petersburg, etc.) and the international code RUS are included, as well as the national flag (the flag was not used on some of the earliest plates of this format (circa 1993 and 1994).
+To improve legibility of the numbers for Russian cars abroad, only a small subset of Cyrillic characters that look like Latin characters are used (12 letters: А, В, Е, К, М, Н, О, Р, С, Т, У, Х), additionally D was issued on some very early plates.
+Finally, the region number (77, 97, 99, 177, 197, 199, 777, 797 and 799 for Moscow; 78, 98, 178, and 198 for Saint Petersburg, etc.) and the international code RUS with the 1991 to 1993 Russian flag typically to the right of it, however the flag is not mandatory, and since 2013 owners may order plates without it.

 There is a different format for trailers (2 letters and 4 digits).
 Motorcycles, mopeds and scooters plates are made of square reflective plates and its format is 4 digits at the top and two letters at the bottom.
 These plates lack a national flag.

 The standard size for the license plate is 520 mm by 112 mm.

 Vehicles used by certain organisations or categories of persons carry special plates:

 Special plates in the above categories never carry the Russian flag, except for trailers.

 There are special series (usually numbers starting with A) reserved for government officials (for example, A 001 AA usually belongs to the governor of the region).
 The license plates for federal government officials originally had a larger flag instead of the regional code but this type has now been withdrawn as well.

 Rich businessmen, prominent politicians and crime lords often use para-legally acquired special licence plates (government or police) to get preferential treatment from the transport police and as a status symbol.
 Often, this is used in conjunction with a flashing siren.
 The Society of Blue Buckets is a protest movement that opposes this trend.

-As of 2014, there are new codes for Russian plates; number 82 for the Republic of Crimea and 92 for Sevastopol.
+As of 2014, there are new codes for Russian plates in occupied territories; number 82 for the Republic of Crimea and 92 for Sevastopol.
 The Russian Federation annexed Crimea from Ukraine and now administers it as two federal subjects: the Republic of Crimea and the federal city of Sevastopol.
 Ukraine, backed by most of the international community, refuses to accept the annexation and continues to assert its right over the peninsula.
 Vehicles with such plates may have difficulty entering countries which recognize Crimea as Ukrainian territory and thus deem documents issued by the Russian Federation in Crimea to be invalid.

+After Russia's February 2022 escalation of the Russo-Ukrainian War, Russia began issuing license plates for its conquered territories in Ukraine's Donetsk, Kherson, Luhansk, and Zaporizhzhia oblasts.
+It also began to issue plates numbered 188 in Kupiansk for the Kharkiv Oblast, but its forces were pushed out of the oblast's territory during the Kharkiv counteroffensive in the fall of 2022.